Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Lang’s men were weirdly respectful, though.
 They were crude, but considerate, and that was a good sign.
 “I can dig it.
 So you’ve been going at it full-bore since, when?”

 “Since before I enlisted, yeah.
 I mean, *really* since I was twelve and I got obsessed with bein’ a ‘space Marine’ when I grew up, but…” he shrugged.
 “Anyway, that’s why I don’t really try my luck on junk calories.
-Heck, I’ve actually never eaten a Dorito---”
+Heck, I’ve actually never eaten a Dorito - ”

 *“Never?!”*